Appetite for Knowledge

 Water Bath Processing

-Pickled products are also heated in jars at boiling temperatures to destroy any acid tolerant bacteria and to form a good tight seal.
-The water bath processing time is determined by the acid level of the product and pickling solution and the jar size.
-Water bath processing times range from five minutes to 30 minutes to insure a safe home canned product.
+Pickled products are also heated in jars at boiling temperatures to destroy any acid-tolerant bacteria and form a good, tight seal.
+The water bath processing time is determined by the acid level of the product, pickling solution, and jar size.
+Water bath processing times range from five minutes to 30 minutes to ensure a safe home canned product.

 Standards and Tips